mhouppin/stash-bot/README.md

     ```
     make
     ```
-    Special architecture optimizations may be applied by typing:
+    The Makefile normally autodetects which arch-specific options are the most suitable for the host system you're compiling on.
+Specific architecture optimizations may be applied by using:
     ```
     make ARCH=arch_name
     ```
-    with `arch_name` being one of the following: x86-64, x86-64-modern or x86-64-bmi2.
-Use `ARCH=unknown` if you don't know your CPU architecture, or if you're compiling on a 32-bit machine.
+    with `arch_name` being one of the following: x86-64, x86-64-popcnt or x86-64-bmi2.
+For non-x86 builds, or 32-bit x86 builds, you can use
+    `ARCH=generic` instead.
+This is only required if you're building the engine for a different host, or if the Makefile fails to detect properly the host CPU.

+    Additionally, for native binaries you can also pass `NATIVE=yes` to the Makefile to enable the usage of all available instruction sets on the host.

   * #### I do not have a compiler on my machine: how do I do ?
     Compiled binaries for Linux and Windows are available from the "releases"